douggo/React-The-Complete-Guide/2.JavaScript Refresher/lecture-javascript-refresher.md

 # Javascript Refresher

+An introduction to refresh some points, very important points, about JavaScript, before diving on how to know more about React!

 ## Reference & Primitive Types

 Types of data can be divided into two groups:
-    1. Primitive: string, boolean and numbers
+    *Primitive: string, boolean and numbers
-    2. Reference: arrays and objects
+    *Reference: arrays and objects

 References appears when you set a value from a variable to another.